If you’re looking for a convenient way to get more nutrients into your fertility diet, then a maca fertility smoothie

 So, how do you decide which maca to use?
 Here are some tips:

 - If your gut is healthy and you don’t have digestive issues, feel free to use raw maca.

 - However, if you tend to have GI issues or you struggle to digest cruciferous veggies, then reach for gelatinized maca.

-To get started with maca you can try this gelatinized maca powder that contains all three colors.
+To get started you can try this gelatinized red maca powder.
 It’s made by The Maca Team a family-run company that specializes exclusively in quality maca products sourced from Peru.

 HOW MUCH MACA TO USE IN A FERTILITY-BOOSTING SMOOTHIE

 So far the research done on maca has used various doses, ranging from 2000 mg all the way up to 9mg.

 As a result, there’s no one dosage that is deemed “perfect” for a fertility-boosting smoothie.

 However, to get the health benefits of maca, some experts recommend taking anywhere from 2,000 to 3,500 mg per day (source).

 This is a lower dose that is generally safe for most people.
 If necessary, you can gradually increase the dose as your body adapts to the herb.